longnguyendr/vagrant-box-with-magento/README.md

 ### Description
-This is another method to install magento on window environment
+This is another method to install and develop web application with magento framework on window environment

 ### Dependencies: